Building Multi-Step AI Agents with LangGraph

 Prerequisites

-You should be comfortable with Python 3.11+ and have some familiarity with LangChain ’s core ideas: LLMs, tools, prompts.
-The examples below use these package versions:
+You should know Python 3.11+ and the LangChain basics: LLMs, tools, prompts.
+The code below uses these versions:

-LangGraph fixes this by treating the agent as a proper stateful graph with cyclic edges.
-A cycle is just a directed edge that points to a node already visited.
-That one primitive unlocks retry logic, self-correction loops, approval flows, and multi-turn chat.
-Instead of a pipeline, you’re building a state machine.
-Its transitions are driven by the agent’s own outputs and tool results.
-This is the key shift: your LLM no longer just generates text at the end of a chain.
-It makes routing choices that drive the whole program.
+LangGraph fixes this.
+It treats the agent as a stateful graph with cyclic edges.
+A cycle is just an edge that points back to a node already visited.
+That one primitive unlocks retry logic, self-correction, approval flows, and multi-turn chat.
+You build a state machine, not a pipeline.
+The LLM stops just writing text at the end of a chain.
+It makes the routing choices that drive the program.

-LangGraph’s vocabulary is small but precise.
-A StateGraph is the container that holds everything.
-Nodes are plain Python functions, sync or async, that take the current state, do some work (call an LLM, invoke a tool, check a result), and return a partial state update.
-Edges are the transitions between nodes.
-They can be fixed (always go from A to B) or conditional (call a function that reads the state and returns the next node’s name).
-The State object is a typed dictionary that flows through every node, picking up updates as it goes.
-Here’s the simplest form:
+LangGraph’s vocabulary is small.
+A StateGraph is the container.
+Nodes are plain Python functions: they take the current state, do work, and return a partial update.
+Edges are the transitions between nodes, fixed or conditional.
+The State object is a typed dict that flows through every node.
+Here is the simplest form:

 from typing import TypedDict, Annotated